nickl-/term-hyperlinks/README.md

 terminal the scope has now widened and uri's are not just internet related, we have a need to keep the functionality within process or at least have a means to return to the session.

-This project aims to identify needs and requirements for proof of concept, standards and reference implimentations of terminal and command shell uri schemes.
+This project aims to identify needs and requirements for proof of concept, standards and reference implementations of terminal and command shell uri schemes.
 The goal is for rapid adoption and thus requires vested interest from the community to have any impact or success.
 A call to arms, lets just do this.